CCSU-DesignPatterns-F20/DesignPatternsCourseInfo/Syllabus-417.md

 -   CLO-3: Increase understanding of the key aspects of object-oriented design: abstraction, encapsulation, modularity, message passing, polymorphism, inheritance, exception handling (SO-1,2,6)

--   CLO-4: Develop and advanced knowledge of the following design patterns: Singleton, Template, Strategy, Iterator, Factory, Delegation (SO-1,2,6)
+-   CLO-4: Develop an advanced knowledge of the following design patterns: Singleton, Template, Strategy, Iterator, Factory, Delegation (SO-1,2,6)

 -   CLO-5: Knowledge of how to incorporate the following frameworks into an application design: Collections, Generics, Composite, Comparators, and MVC (SO-1,2,6)